 How to get rid of NYC rats without brutality?
 Birth control is one idea

-Rats swarm around a bag of garbage near a dumpster in New York, July 7, 2000..
+FILE - Rats swarm around a bag of garbage near a dumpster in New York, July 7, 2000.
+New York lawmakers are proposing rules to humanely drive down the population of rats and other rodents, eyeing contraception and a ban on glue traps as alternatives to poison or a slow, brutal death.
 (AP Photo/Robert Mecea, File)

 Maysoon Khan and Cedar Attanasio, The Associated Press